statisfactions/ctv-power/ctv-power.md

 simulation are shown below; method-specific packages are integrated into the **<u>Specific models/methods/tests</u>** section above.

--   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying
-    > research designs, simulated based on specified designs, and
-    > assessing various properties of the designs, including but not
-    > limited to power.
+-   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying research designs, simulated based on specified designs, and assessing various properties of the designs, including but not limited to power.

--   [simpR](https://CRAN.R-Project.org/package=simpR) is a GitHub R package that has a framework to data
-    > simulation—based on the tidyverse / broom syntax—and can perfrom
+-   [simpr](https://github.com/simpr) is a GitHub R package that has a framework to data simulation—based on the tidyverse / broom syntax—and can perform power calculations
-    > power calculations

 -   Various general-purpose MonteCarlo simulation packages exists, including the [simulator](https://CRAN.R-Project.org/package=simulator), [MonteCarlo](https://CRAN.R-Project.org/package=MonteCarlo), and others.

-#### CRAN packages:

 #### Related links